harshlal028/webauthn/Explainer:-WebAuthn-immediate-mediation.md

 ## Privacy considerations

 Currently the RP does not have a way to learn about the availability of WebAuthn credentials until the user interacts with browser API, authorizing the generation of an assertion.
 Under this proposal that would change, enabling the RP to learn about the presence of immediately available credentials without such an authorization.
+This is because if UI is shown, the site can detect that by measuring the time before the promise resolves.

+Specifically:
+* If UI is shown, the promise takes more than a short time to resolve, indicating that the user is being offered sign-in credentials for the site.
+If the user chooses not to select a credential for sign-in, the site still obtain the information that at least one credential exists.
+* If no UI is shown, the promise returns quickly.
+This can indicate that the user has no credential, although there are other reasons why UI might not have been shown so the conclusion would be less clear.

-It would not learn any information about the credentials until the assertion is returned, but the single bit available from the API returning immediately with a `NotAllowedError`, or having a long delay due to UI being shown to the user, represents a relaxation of WebAuthn privacy protections.
+The site would not learn any information about the contents of a credential (in particular, any identifying information) unless and until an assertion is returned (providing user consent), but the single bit available from the API returning immediately with a `NotAllowedError`, or having a long delay due to UI being shown to the user, represents a relaxation of WebAuthn privacy protections.

+Potential consequences of this include:
+* User fingerprinting risk -- e.g. a single bit of information about a client can be combined with other available client-distinguishing information to attempt to identify users
+* Sites pressuring users with accounts to sign in -- there is a potential for sites to offer different experiences for users who don't have accounts compared to those who do have an account and have not signed in

 We propose the following measures to mitigate the potential for abuse of that relaxation: